materialsinnovation/pymks/README.md

 To learn about PyMKS start with the [PyMKS examples](./index.ipynb), especially the [introductory example](notebooks/intro.ipynb).
-To learnmore about the methods consult the
+To learn more about the methods consult the
 [technical overview](http://pymks.org/en/latest/rst/notebooks/tech_overview.html)
 for an introduction.